 Part-time Consultants who work additional hours, i.e. hours over and above their contracted hours on a pre-arranged basis, will be paid at their normal hourly rates until the standard weekly working hours for the grade have been worked.
-Part-time

-Consultants are entitled to earn overtime payments once they have worked over and above the standard weekly working hours of the whole time equivalent in the given week.
+Part-time Consultants are entitled to earn overtime payments once they have worked over and above the standard weekly working hours of the whole time equivalent in the given week.

-Structured overtime does not apply to Consultants appointed under the terms of the POCC23
+Structured overtime does not apply to Consultants appointed under the terms of the POCC23.
+Weekend hours over and above contracted working hours will normally be covered using B and C Factor payments.

-25. What is the difference between twilight and overtime arrangements?
+34. What is the difference between twilight and overtime arrangements?